simrenbasra/simys-blog/_posts/2026-01-07-simbot_part1.md

 #### **Phase 2: Experimenting with RAG**

 For the second phase, my plan is to experiment with Retrieval-Augmented Generation (RAG).
-This includes preprocessing my blog posts, chunking and embedding the text, and experimenting with different retrieval methods.
+This includes preprocessing my blog posts, chunking and embedding the text and experimenting with different retrieval methods.
 I’ll also start evaluating how well each setup performs.

 The goal of this phase is to figure out which approach works best for the final chatbot, SimBot.

 #### **Phase 3: SimBot development**

 In the final phase, I’ll bring everything together to build SimBot.
 Using the insights from the earlier phases, I’ll refine the prompts, improve retrieval and build the final chatbot.

 By the end of this phase, I hope to have a chatbot ready to be integrated into my blog!

 <br>